jherzstein/jordanherzstein.com/content/mysetup/_index.md

 I also have a lynksys router at home that I use to run openwrt for it's security, performance, and customizability, especially compared to the default modems provided by ISPs.

-I'm currently using a free Oracle VPS using an Ampere quad core CPU and 24GB of RAM.
-Currently using it to host a searx instance through the [yortnet.com](https://yortnet.com) domain and [a private Minecraft server for free](/posts/oracle_mc_server).
+I'm currently using a free Oracle VPS using an Ampere quad core CPU and 24GB of RAM to host my other website [yortnet.com](https://yortnet.com).
+Right now I'm using it to host various internet services including my forgejo instance, a SearXNG instance, and [a private Minecraft server for free](/posts/oracle_mc_server).
 I hope to host more services with it in future.

 ## Personal Computer / Hardware {#personal-computer-hardware}